great-expectations/great_expectations/docs/terms/data_asset.md

 <ConnectHeader/>

-When connecting to your data you will define a Data Asset as a part of each of your Datasources' configurations.
+When connecting to your data you will define a Data Asset as a part of each of your Datasources' configurations (under the configuration for their Data Connectors).
 These configurations defining your Data Assets are where you will have the most direct interaction with Data Assets.
-After this point, you will typically be interacting with Datasources, which will utilize their configured Data Assets behind the scenes in response to Batch Requests.
+After this point, you will typically be interacting with the Datasources themselves, which will utilize their configured Data Assets behind the scenes in response to Batch Requests.

 <CreateHeader/>